Thudro/Thudro/README.md

 <h3 align="center">Hey there!
 I'm a Computer Science Student and Software Developer from England!</h3>

-- 🌱 Everything I'm up to is at: <a href="https://thudro.github.io/>My GitHub page! </a>
+- 🌱 Everything I'm up to is at: https://thudro.github.io

 - 📫 How to reach me: **Private Message me!**